sherouk/SDEV253/README.md

 vagrant up
 ```

-Once the machines has finished building you can connect using the following command:
+Once the machine has finished building you can connect using the following command:
 ```
 vagrant ssh
 ```